 Originally from China, Buddleja davidii is part of a family of more than 140 species with blooming plants.
 The species was spread in Europe and America around the 18th-19th century by the French missionary Father David (where the “davidii” comes from).
 The Buddleja name itself was given in honor of the amateur botanist Reverend Adam Buddie.

-The butterfly bush is also a common name for the plant, as the rich flowers attract all kinds of butterfly species, making Buddleja Davidii a good match for a butterfly garden.
+The butterfly bush is also a common name for the plant, as the rich flowers attract all kinds of butterfly species, making Buddleja davidii a good match for a butterfly garden.

-Black Knight grows easily in well-drained soil and can thrive in any corner of the garden except for a North-facing side.
+Summer lilac grows easily in well-drained soil and can thrive in any corner of the garden except for a North-facing side.
 It can reach up to 10 ft (3m) tall if not pruned, hence being considered an invasive plant.
 With a little bit of care, it can border your garden alleys all summer long.